 Restorative Now offers full day workshops to students across secondary schools and special provisions.
 Through activities-based learning, young people explore perceptions of events, emotional literacy, notions of justice and impact of interventions, and the use of restorative enquiry.

-Restorative Now training courses utilise intensive skills practice and activity-based learning to enable facilitators to effectively engage with restorative participants thus enabling each party to harness their needs moving forward.
+Restorative Now training courses utilise intensive skills practice and activity-based learning, both in person and online, to enable facilitators to effectively engage with restorative participants thus enabling each party to harness their needs moving forward.

 Restorative Now offers training to children in the use of restorative enquiry to resolve conflict and repair relationships.
 Restorative practice affords young people the opportunity to appreciate the impact of behaviour on others and this grows empathy.